Sanctum Infinity (INF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sanctum Infinity Historical Price

-According to the latest data gathered on Sanctum Infinity live price page, the current price of Sanctum Infinity is 232.14USD.
-The circulating supply of Sanctum Infinity(INF) is 218.18K INF , giving it a market capitalization of $50.67M.
+According to the latest data gathered on Sanctum Infinity live price page, the current price of Sanctum Infinity is 231.98USD.
+The circulating supply of Sanctum Infinity(INF) is 218.18K INF , giving it a market capitalization of $50.61M.

 The Sanctum Infinity Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of INF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.